Disclaimer

 • Glandular neoplasia

-• Inadequate: possible reasons include
+• Inadequate: possible reasons for inadequate sample include

 • Sample taken inappropriately